hultsi/fast-highlight/README.md

                      * The key here needs to match the file format abbreviation
                      * E.g., js/cpp/hpp/py/json/etc.
                      */
+                    // You can redefine keysets here if you wish
-                    // Js has predefined sets already so not necessarily needed
+                    // Many languages are already supported so for example this is not needed
+                    // unless you want to change the color coding scheme
                     js: {
                         types: new Set([
                             `let`, `const`, `var`, `function`,